 Book Review: The Political Brain by Drew Westen

-Get the working capital your business needs from Entrepreneur Lending, powered by CAN Capital.
-Learn More »Why write about politics on an entrepreneurial blog?
+Opinions expressed by Entrepreneur contributors are their own.Why write about politics on an entrepreneurial blog?
 If you've read my reviews long enough, you'll know that I like to occasionally venture beyond business books for fresh insights.
 I've also written about how political campaigns are entrepreneurial, while the actual role of being a legislator is managerial.
 Hence you can learn a lot from campaigns.
 Still, I wasn't going to review this until I read Seth Godin's blog post last week which accurately summed up The Political Brain: The Role of Emotion in Deciding the Fate of the Nation by Drew Westen.

 From Seth's blog:

 The market is not seduced by logic.
 People are moved by stories and drama and hints and clues and discovery.

 Logic is a battering ram, one that might work if your case is overwhelming.
 Walmart won by logic (cheap!), but you probably won't.Seth nailed it.
 Consumers do not care about logic; they want stories and emotion.
 And so it goes with voters and constituents.

 Note that while the book criticizes Democrats, it's written with a liberal bent.
 Westen makes no apologies for this as he walks through the mistakes made by Democrats in recent years.
 Yet, if you step back and take out the politics, these are mistakes made by entrepreneurs all the time.

 1. Trying to sell your product based on facts and figures, not feelings.
 Westen uses the Gore vs. Bush debate about Medicare to demonstrate this mistake at work.
 Gore relied on facts and figures, and Bush won the exchange by dismissing the "fuzzy math."
 Sure, VCs want facts and figures, but consumers?
 Not so much.